Oxford: Speedway and greyhound racing

 Oxford Cheetahs motorcycle speedway team has raced at Oxford Stadium in Cowley on and off since 1939.
 The Cheetahs competed in the Elite League and then the Conference League until 2007.
 They were Britain's most successful club in the late 1980s, becoming British League champions in 1985, 1986 and 1989.
 Four-times world champion Hans Nielsen was the club's most successful rider.
 Greyhound racing took place at the Oxford Stadium from 1939 until 2012 and hosted some of the sport's leading events such as the Pall Mall Stakes, The Cesarewitch and Trafalgar Cup.
 The stadium remains intact but unused after closing in 2012.

 American football

 Oxford Saints is Oxford's senior American football team.
-One of the longest-running American football clubs in the UK, the Saints were founded in 1983 and have competed for over 40 years against other British teams across the country.
+One of the longest-running American football clubs in the UK, the Saints were founded in 1983.

 Gaelic football

 Éire Óg Oxford is Oxford's local Gaelic Football team.
 Originally founded as a hurling club by Irish immigrants in 1959, the club plays within the Hertfordshire league and championship, being the only Gaelic Football club within Oxfordshire.
 Hurling is no longer played by the club; however, Éire Óg do contribute players to the Hertfordshire-wide amalgamated club, St Declans.
 Several well-known Irishmen have played for Éire Óg, including Darragh Ennis of ITV's The Chase, and Stephen Molumphy, former member of the Waterford county hurling team.